Solar panels

 So what are the reasons behind solar panels being so popular today?
 Advantages of solar panels include:

 • Green energy for sustainable development.
 The world tries hard to decrease greenhouse emissions.
-Solar energy is one the biggest hopes of humanity to stop global warming as solar panels don't release harmful gasses into the environment.
+Solar energy is one of the biggest hopes of humanity to stop global warming as solar panels don't release harmful gasses into the environment.

 • Reliable source of energy in all circumstances.
 Panels work all day long and aren’t afraid of harsh weather or natural disasters.
 They don’t need fuel, they make no smell or sound and their lifespan exceeds 25 years.

 • Smart long-term investment that offsets your energy expenses.
 On average, solar panels allow you to decrease your monthly electricity bill by $100.
-In some cases you stop paying for energy at all.
+In some cases, you stop paying for energy at all.
 In the US, solar panels generally pay for themselves in 6-8 years, depending on the area.
 Everything after that is profit.
 What is more, a solar system increases the value of your property and prolongs the lifespan of your roof.

-Is your state attractive for
+Is your state attractive

-going solar?
+for going solar?

 Check here

 Why may solar panels not work?
+Leave it to the experts

 In situations where your panels don’t produce any power, PV modules themselves are rarely at fault.
 Reliable manufacturers test every module before shipping.
 Even if the module was damaged during transportation, its performance may decrease, but the ability to produce electricity shouldn’t disappear completely.
 That is why under no circumstances should you try to dismantle a solar panel to see what’s inside – you’ll just end up with a broken module.